jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 end
 ```

-We can delete the comments, as well as the local variable named `levels`.
+We can delete the comments, because they've all been moved into the `TagCloud`
-It isn't used anymore.
+class.
+We can also ditch the `level` variable, which is no longer used here.

 The controller method now looks like this:

 ```ruby
 def get_stats_tags